jonbhanson/flutter_native_splash/README.md

 # Recommendations
 ## Secondary splash screen:
 The native splash screen is displayed while the native app loads the Flutter framework.
 Once Flutter loads, there are probably still resources that need to be loaded before your app is ready.
 For this reason, you should consider implementing a secondary Flutter splash screen or placeholders that display while these resources load.
-The [example](https://github.com/jonbhanson/flutter_native_splash/blob/master/example/lib/main.dart) show an implimentation of a secondary splash screen.
+The [example](https://github.com/jonbhanson/flutter_native_splash/blob/master/example/lib/main.dart) shows an implementation of a secondary splash screen.

 # FAQs
 ## I got the error "A splash screen was provided to Flutter, but this is deprecated."

-This message is not related to this package, but is related to a [change](https://flutter.dev/docs/development/ui/advanced/splash-screen#migrating-from-manifest--activity-defined-custom-splash-screens) in how Flutter handles splash screens in Flutter 2.5.
+This message is not related to this package but is related to a [change](https://flutter.dev/docs/development/ui/advanced/splash-screen#migrating-from-manifest--activity-defined-custom-splash-screens) in how Flutter handles splash screens in Flutter 2.5.
 It is caused by having the following code in your `AndroidManifest.xml`, which was included by default in previous versions of Flutter:

 ```xml
 <meta-data